department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-12-10-auto-deploy-cms-build.md

 #### A script to verify the CMS content

-Deploying the partial build every X minutes is not very proficient, therefore, there needs to be a script that verifies that the CMS content is not the same.
+Deploying the partial build every X minutes is not efficient, therefore, there needs to be a script that verifies that the CMS content is not the same.

 #### When to deploy the content-only build